hcovlab/dshiver/README.md

 > reference alignment containing the appropriate ‘whole segment’
 > sequences.

-4.  paired-end short reads in two files (forward and reverse reads), e.g., the output of an Illumina MiSeq run (default file names: either fastq files: reads_1.fastq, reads_2.fastq or gzipped fastq
+4.  paired-end short reads in two files (forward and reverse reads) or single-end short reads in one file (only set the ForwardReads argument), e.g., the output of an Illumina MiSeq run (default file names: either fastq files: reads_1.fastq, reads_2.fastq or gzipped fastq
     files: reads_1.fastq.gz, reads_2.fastq.gz)